mobxjs/mobx-state-tree/README.md

 -   Snapshots are immutable
 -   Snapshots can be transported
--   Snapshots can be used to update / restore models to a certain state
+-   Snapshots can be used to update models or restore them to a particular state
 -   Snapshots are automatically converted to models when needed.
 So the two following statements are equivalent: `store.todos.push(Todo.create({ title: "test" }))` and `store.todos.push({ title: "test" })`.
 Useful methods: